ritiksainimonty/Wine-Quality-Prediction/README.md

 # Wine-Quality-Prediction
-This is a machine learning model which will predict quality of wine
+This is a machine learning model which will predict quality of wine using random forest classifier